rflechner/SwaggerForFsharp/README.md

 Swagger for F# project is destinated to produce libraries generating Swagger's documentation with REST frameworks like Giraffe and Suave.

+__This project needs feedbacks and is not really production ready.__

 ## Swagger for Giraffe

 ### NuGet

+Waiting maturity I only published the library on my feed MyGet.

 ![myget](https://www.myget.org/BuildSource/Badge/romcyber?identifier=48c92492-d526-4a58-99b9-b512c55d7400)